Shavkat Mirziyoyev: Political career

-He served as governor (Hakim) of Jizzakh Region from 1996 to September 2001, then as governor of Samarqand Region from September 2001 until his appointment as prime minister in 2003.
+In 1992, he was appointed a governor (Hakim) of Mirzo Ulugbek District of Tashkent.
+In 1996-2001 worked as a hokim of Jizzakh Region, and 2001-2003 hokim of Samarqand Region, contributing to their social-economic development.
 He was nominated as prime minister by President Islam Karimov on 12 December 2003, and approved by the Uzbek parliament.
 He replaced Prime Minister Oʻtkir Sultonov.
-His deputy was Ergash Shoismatov.